Skip to content

 Collections

-The University History Collection consists of large quantities of published and unpublished records, many of which will soon be made publicly accessible for the first time.
+The University History Collection consists of large quantities of published and unpublished records, many of which are being made publicly accessible for the first time.
 We also hold associated collections, such as those relating to students and academics, alongside the Reading University Reserve.
 Read more about the contents of our university history archive and library collections and what is currently available on our A-Z page

 To celebrate the University’s centenary, a collection of records relating to this fascinating history will be made available online via our Virtual Reading Room.
 Material will include: